LI-COR-Environmental/eddypro-gui/README.md

     1. $ cd eddypro-source-dir scripts/build/
     2. $ scripts/build/mac-lin-eddypro.sh [debug|release]

-Note : you will need zlib and boost-math library (binary and dev files) installed.
+Note : you will need zlib and boost-math library (binary and dev files) installed,
+        and you might also install quazip lib (binary and dev files) rather than using embedded one.

 #### Build the GUI using QtCreator (on Windows or Mac)